 This would be my (now obvious) advice to anyone renovating:

-Don't give anyone too much money upfront.
+Don’t give anyone too much money upfront.
 Make them show progress before.
-If their schedule and payments are unreasonable, rework the payment schedule or say goodbye.
+If the schedule and payments are unreasonable, rework the payment schedule or say goodbye.

 I get that this may make it seem like we’re perfect and without fault (for dragging this out) and that is not the case.
 There’s been many times where I wish I could have been ok with certain things.
 An example would’ve been when he delivered our walnut cabinets damaged, fully acknowledging that he installed them that way.

 I could tell by the look on his face that day, that he wasn’t sure how he was going to fix them but yet he brought them damaged anyway.
 It’s not as if walnut can just be easily patched.
 The cabinets weren’t even ours yet and they were damaged.
 Even so though, he acknowledged that he delivered them damaged and that he would fix it.
 He NEVER did.

 As a Mom of 4, I deal with a lot.
 I never expected to have this perfect pristine home, I didn’t need perfection, I needed results.